 2/9/20- Cuddled next to Joan.
 Still by feeder.
 Excited for meds.

 Hopefully, with notes such as these, staff would realize that Fran has not been seen standing for a few days and seems to be staying in the same spot.
 Staff could then proactively investigate the situation, perhaps speaking with other staff to see how Fran was during feeding time or simply going out to spend a bit of time with her and see if they can encourage her to stand.
 While observations regarding their demeanor and location can be very helpful, it’s also important to make sure the condition being treated is being evaluated as well.
 If Fran is on NSAIDs for a significant limp in her front leg, it’s important to track how she is moving.
 This can be a bit of a gray area- do you force a resident with mobility issues to stand every time you see them so you can evaluate how they are moving?
 That may be a bit excessive and cause the resident unnecessary discomfort.
-You may opt for other ways to gather this information while taking the resident’s comfort into account- perhaps you know their The indoor or outdoor area where an animal resident lives, eats, and rests. is cleaned every-other-day and that all residents are moved outside during this time.
+You may opt for other ways to gather this information while taking the resident’s comfort into account- perhaps you know their living space is cleaned every-other-day and that all residents are moved outside during this time.
 You might make a point of having staff evaluate certain residents at this time, being sure to include their observations on the treatment record.

 Just as “OK” is not very helpful, neither are certain other comments.
 If a resident is being treated for a limp, it is not helpful to simply write “limping” everyday.
 Assessing progress requires detail.
 Staff should be trained to use descriptors- if most days a resident’s limp is recorded as being “slight,” and suddenly someone sees them with a significant limp or refusing to bear weight on that leg when standing, those are clear changes that would not be obvious if one simply wrote “limping” each day.